irish-pearl/irish-pearl/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m a senior high school student
+- 🔭 I’m a first year college student
 - 🌱 I currently reside in Philippines